openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ## Response

-In response to a request es specfied above, the OP MUST add all matching verifiable presentations to the `verifiable_presentations` claims in the artifact as request (ID token or Userinfo response).
+In response to a request as specified above, the OP MUST add all matching verifiable presentations to the `verifiable_presentations` claims in the artifact as request (ID token or Userinfo response).

 Additional metadata about the verifiable presentations is provided in an additional `presentation_submission` element as defined in [@!DIF.PresentationExchange] in the same artifact.
 This `presentation_submission` element links the input descriptor identifiers as specified in the corresponding request to the respective verifiable presentations within the `verifiable_presentations` along with format information as shown in the following example: